 - Free, automatic SSL certificates to secure your site and get the green padlock

-- Includes the Genesis Framework for free, as well as over 35 Genesis child themes
+- Includes Genesis Blocks for free, as well as 10 premium themes

 - Multiple add-ons available for all plans (including automatic plugin updates and Multisite support)